MV10/CommandLineSwitchPipe/README.md

 * If this succeeds, another instance was found and received the data:
   * Optionally read the `QueryResponse` property
   * Exit
+* If this fails, check the `TryException` property, but note:
+  * Named pipe timeout is handled internally
+  * TCP connection-refused is handled internally
+  * These indicate a "normal" no-server-running condition
-* If this fails, this instance can assume the role of the running service:
+* Absent an exception, this instance can assume the role of the running service:
   * Use `Task.Run` to invoke `StartServer` on a separate thread
   * Process any command-line arguments used to start this instance
   * Do whatever work the application should normally perform